j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <h2 align="center">Conclusion</h2>

 <p align="justify">
-Weather events overall amassed 577 fatalities last year in the USA, with the majority not inside and due to direct exposure.
+Weather events amassed 577 fatalities last year in the USA, with the majority not inside and due to direct exposure.
 A visual analysis revealed the months of greatest risk being from January to July.
 Of particular interest is the effect of storm events, as these categorise some of the most extreme phenomena, such as tornadoes.
 </p>

 <p align="justify">
 Overall, there were a high number of tornadoes last year, with 78% being either EF0 or EF1.
 The difference in average damage cost for each occurence between these two tornado types was statistically significant being $216,579 with 99% confidence.
 This quantifies the difference in destructive power.
-Nevertheless the combined sum of damages due to EF0 and EF1 tornadoes account for less than 1% of the overall $3B of damage in 2019.
-This infers that the differences in damages caused by tornadoes between different categories is exponential as the overwhelming majority of damage caused was done by EF2 and greater.
+Nevertheless, the combined sum of damages due to EF0 and EF1 tornadoes account for less than 1% of the overall $3B worth of damage in 2019.
+Inferring that the difference in damages caused by tornadoes between different categories is exponential, as the overwhelming majority of damage was done by types EF2 and greater.
 Moreover, one should infer that the degree of tornado season severity is predominantly determined by the count of severe tornadoes (of at least type EF2 and greater).
 </p>

 <p align="justify">
-Despite not having the most fatalities with respect to other weather event types, tornadoes clearly had the most significant effect on human life over all other events last year in other metrics.
-This is prominently shown in terms of impact coefficients (and damages caused).
+Despite not having the most fatalities with respect to other weather event types, tornadoes clearly had the most significant effect on human life overall.
+This is prominently shown in terms of impact coefficients and damages caused.
 Based upon the analysis, Alabama appears to have been the most severely affected.
 </p>